Lucy Cohu: Film

 Cohu has appeared in several films, including Gosford Park and Becoming Jane.

 Theatre work

-In 2018 Cohu appeared in a production of Speaking in Tongues at the Duke of York's Theatre, opposite John Simm, Ian Hart and Kerry Fox.
+In 2018, Cohu appeared in a production of Speaking in Tongues at the Duke of York's Theatre, opposite John Simm, Ian Hart and Kerry Fox.
 Cohu received positive reviews for this performance.
 In February 2010 she began a five-week run in a production of An Enemy of the People at the Crucible Theatre, starring alongside Sir Antony Sher as Katrina Stockmann, and later appeared in Arthur Miller's Broken Glass at the Tricycle Theatre.
-She is due to appear in Dawn King’s play ‘The Trials’ at the Donmar Warehouse in London from 12 August 2022 to 27 August.
+She appeared in Dawn King's play The Trials at the Donmar Warehouse in London in August 2022.

 Personal life

 Cohu lives in Kensal Green in Brent, London.
 Cohu was married to the actor Corey Johnson, but later divorced.

 Awards

-In November 2008 Cohu won an international Emmy award for Best Actress for her role in the true-life drama Forgiven.
+In November 2008, Cohu won an International Emmy award for Best Actress for her role in the true-life drama Forgiven.